zaraana/zaraana/README.md

 That's the reason why ever since I discovered Web development domain , I completely fell in love with it :heart.

 I believe that it's always good to learn some new *_expertises_*, which, in my opinion, adds a plus to someone's personality and an intellectual background growth from each experience.
-I love to, always, leave my personal touch everything that I touch or do :smile:
+I love to, always, leave my personal touch on everything that I do :smile:

 <!-- Task Lists -->
 Once i decided to learn how to code I immediately started to self-study at home, up to now  i have already completed many sections and got some certificates: